kubernetes/community/contributors/design-proposals/storage/csi-migration.md

   // GetCSINameFromIntreeName maps the name of a CSI driver to its in-tree version GetCSINameFromIntreeName(pluginName string) (string, error) {

-  // GetAccessModeForVolume returns a reasonable access mode based on readonly flag GetAccessModeForVolume(readOnly bool, pluginName string) (csi.VolumeCapability_AccessMode, error) {
+  // GetAccessModes returns a default access mode based on the plugin and volume spec GetAccessModes(pluginName string, vol *v1.Volume) (csi.VolumeCapability_AccessMode, error) {

-  // GetMountOptions returns a reasonable access mode based on readonly flag GetMountOptions(pluginName string) (string) {
+  // GetMountOptions returns a default mount option based on the plugin and volume spec GetMountOptions(pluginName string, vol *v1.Volume) (string) {

   // IsPVMigratable tests whether there is Migration logic for the given Persistent Volume IsPVMigratable(pv *v1.PersistentVolume) bool {